ga-wdi-exercises/websocket-arcade/README.md

 Then, turn it into a WebSocket-based app that the players can play from different computers!

+You are recommended to work in groups of no more than 3, but this is not a requirement.

 ## Soft Requirements

 - The app should try to incorporate Node/Express, MongoDB, and Angular